MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-m365-integration/server-side-synchronization/incoming-emails-unexpectedly-synchronized-have-unexpected-missing-data.md

 ### Resolution

-If an email is unexpectedly synchronized into the system, you can identify the Dataverse mailbox that automatically accepted the email by examining the following properties of the synchronized email in Dataverse.
+If an email is unexpectedly synchronized into the system, first identify the Dataverse mailbox that automatically accepted the email by examining the following properties of the synchronized email in Dataverse.

 - **Accepting Entity**: The user or queue that receives the email and is configured to automatically track it.
 For example, if a queue named "Customer Service" that is configured to track all emails receives an email, the "Customer Service" queue is considered the Accepting Entity.
   > [!NOTE]